Symmetry and symmetry breaking for the fractional Caffarelli-Kohn-Nirenberg inequality: Introduction and statement of the results

-Our next goal is to initiate the study of symmetry and symmetry breaking region for the minimizers of \eqref{eq-S}.
-Already in the local case $\gamma=1$, to have a full answer is completely non-trivial and, indeed, it was only recently completed using non-linear flows (see the seminal paper of Dolbeault, Esteban and Loss \cite{Dolbeault_Esteban_Loss:rigidity_flows}).
-But in this process there were many crucial developments: Catrina-Wang \cite{Catrina_Wang2}, the first paper where symmetry breaking occurs for the CKN inequality, and Felli-Schneider \cite{Felli_Schneider}, where they gave a precise description of the symmetry breaking region.
+We now look at the symmetry and symmetry breaking regions for the minimizers of \eqref{eq-S}.
+Already in the local case $\gamma=1$, to have a full answer is highly non-trivial and, indeed, it was only recently completed using non-linear flows (see the seminal paper \cite{Dolbeault_Esteban_Loss:rigidity_flows}).
+But in this process there were many crucial developments: \cite{Catrina_Wang2}, the first paper where symmetry breaking occurs for the CKN inequality, and \cite{Felli_Schneider}, where they proved the existence of a curve separating the symmetry and the symmetry breaking regions.
+Our next Theorem suggests that this should also occur in the non-local case:

 \begin{theorem}[Symmetry breaking] It holds: \begin{itemize}

 \item[(i)] For $-2\gamma<\alpha<0$, {there exists an open subset $H$ inside this region containing the set $\{(\alpha, \alpha)\in {\r^2}, \ \alpha\in (-2\gamma,0)\}$ such that for any $(\alpha,\beta)\in H$ with $\alpha<\beta$}, the extremal solution to $S(\alpha, \beta)$ is non-radial.